julius-boettger/install-firefox-dev-linux/README.md

 - try `wget` instead of `curl`
 - remove `bash` dependency by executing with default shell?
 - also provide an uninstall script?
+- rename installation folder to `firefox-dev` or `firefox-aurora`
+- document how to make an alias to the binary